 Enter the Fox Den Resource Library

 Subscribe to get access to 40+ pages of printables, brush lettering worksheets, video tutorials, and more!

 Ever have it where you’re working and really in the zone when a coworker interrupts you for help with an unrelated task?
 It’s frustrating, but most of the time, you say yes.
 You’re afraid of coming off as cold, unfriendly, or unhelpful.
 But you should be saying no to many of these requests instead!
 Or at the very least, say not right now.
 Just because someone else wants your time and energy doesn’t mean that you should automatically give it.

 Just say, “I’m busy right now, ask me again later” in a polite, but firm voice.
 It took me forever to be able to do that with my hubby (oh the joys of working from home), but now I’m able to brush him off no problem.
 And you know what?
 He understands!
 I simply communicate politely about being busy, and there’s no drama at all.
 Learning how to say no is a bit scary at first, but it’s one of the best productivity hacks when you finally get sick of getting constantly interrupted.
-In fact, it’s one of the several techniques I talk about in my eCourse Uninstalling Procrastination.
+Sometimes saying yes is simply a means to procrastinate, overcome procrastination and harness the power of no!

 11 – Use a Password Manager

 I wonder how many hours of my life have been spent on trying to recover a lost password.
 I used to try to write down my passwords in my bullet journal, but that wasn’t exactly the safest or most efficient way to store that sensitive information.
 That’s why I recently started using LastPass, and it has been heaven.
 Being a blogger, I have about a million logins for a million different sites, so a password manager is pretty amazing.
 If you’re ready to stop using the same three passwords on all of your accounts, then this is the most vital of all the productivity hacks in this post.